archivesspace/tech-docs/src/content/docs/provisioning/solr.md

 ### Copy the config files

-Copy the ArchivesSpace Solr configuration files from the `solr` directory included with the release into the `$SOLR_HOME/server/solr/configsets/archivesspace/conf` directory.
+Copy the ArchivesSpace Solr configuration files from the `solr` directory included in the zip file release into the `$SOLR_HOME/server/solr/configsets/archivesspace/conf` directory.

 There should be four files: